eR-Biostat/General-information/README.md

 # The new E-learning system

 The E-learning system, developed as a part of the **>eR-Biostat**  initiative, offers free online course materials for under graduate and master students in biostatistics/statistics in developing countries.
-For each course, the materials are publicly available and consist of several types of course materials:
+The materials materials for the courses are publicly available and consist of several types of course materials:
 * Notes for the course.
 * Slides for the course.
 * R programs, ready to use, which contain all data and R code for the all examples and illustrations discussed in the course.
+* YouTube turorials.
 * Homework assignments and exams.

 # Why R based new E-learning system ?